ktaylor63/southeast/site/content/articles/many-partners-work-together-to-protect-the-Amazon-of-the-south-for-generations-to-come.md

 “This,” said Jason Lee atop a 40-foot bluff overlooking the Altamaha, “is Sansavilla.”

 Just upriver from Altama Plantation, Sansavilla has taken on almost mythical status among conservationists.
-It was the corridor’s missing piece, a 19,500-acre chunk of land finally cobbled together last year by the Service, the state, the military, TNC and the Conservation Fund.
+It was the corridor’s missing piece, a 19,500-acre chunk of land finally cobbled together last year by the Service, the state, the military, the U.S. Forest Service, TNC and the Conservation Fund.

 Native American, Spanish and English troops and travelers traversed the river here on a footpath to St. Augustine, Fla.
 Mary Musgrove -- perhaps the most interesting woman in Georgia history -- ran a trading post and ferry in the mid-1700s.
 The Old Post Road hugged the sandy ridge through the otherwise impenetrable forest.